Nictzin Dyalhis: Life

 Among the imaginative readers of his stories, Dyalhis acquired a reputation for possessing unusual abilities and an exotic history as an adventurer and world traveler.
 The known facts of his life are more prosaic, mostly centering around Pennsylvania and Maryland.
 At some time during his youth he lost one eye, as noted on his draft card.
 He worked as a box nailer in 1918, a chemist in 1920, a machinist in 1930, and a writer for magazines in 1940.

 About 1912 he married Harriet Weber Lord, daughter of Samuel and Fidelia A. (Phillips) Lord of Sugar Grove, Warren County, in northwestern Pennsylvania.
 In 1918 and 1920 the couple was living in Sugar Grove, in the latter year with Harriet's widowed mother.
 Harriet was committed to the Warren State Hospital there about 1928, where she spent the remainder of her life.
 Nictzin moved on, though she was likely unaware of it; in 1930 and 1940 the census shows her as still married, and on her death certificate she is listed as a widow.

 Nonetheless, Nictzin evidently remarried.
 The 1930 census shows him near the southern border of Pennsylvania, living as a wedded couple with one Netulyani Dyahlis in Waynesboro.
 Her actual name was Mary G. Sheddy.
 They had a daughter, Mary Agnes Dyalhis, born in Waynesboro in 1932.
 In the 1930 and 1940 censuses, his May 1939 Social Security application, and 1942 draft registration Nictzin consistently misrepresents his birthdate as June 4, 1880 and his birthplace as Pima, Arizona; Mary/Netulyani also made a fraudulent Social Security application in September, 1938.
 The Dyalhises were living in Fruitland, Maryland in 1940 and 1942; Nictzin died in nearby Salisbury on May 8, 1942.
-His first wife Harriet passed away at age 84 in the Warren State Hospital on August 20, 1959, and his second wife Mary died in April, 1977.
+His first wife Harriet died at age 84 in the Warren State Hospital on August 20, 1959, and his second wife Mary died in April, 1977.
 Their daughter Mary Posavec died in 2009.